RussellABrown/kd-tree/README.md

 The kdTreeMapKnlogn.cpp, kdTreeMapNlogn.cpp, kdTreeKmapKnlog.cpp, and kdTreeKmapNlogn.cpp source-code files store the nearest-neighbor and reverse-nearest-neighbor lists as vectors wherein each element is a neighbor list.
 The vectors permit faster access than maps permit.

+All six source-code files contain a main() function that tests k-d tree building and search.
+This main() function is bracketed by '#ifdef TEST_KD_TREE ... #endif'; hence, to use a source-code file as a header file, it is necessary to compile without the '-D TEST_KD_TREE' option.

-The command-line options for controlling execution of the k-d tree-building programs are as follows.
+The command-line options that control execution of the main() function to build and search the k-d tree are as follows.

 -n The number of randomly generated points used to build the k-d tree